-Sulopenem has demonstrated potent in vitro activity against nearly all genera of Enterobacteriaceae, in anaerobes such as Bacteroides, Prevotella, Porphyromonas, Fusobacterium and Peptostreptococcus, gram-positive organisms including methicillin-susceptible staphylococci, Streptococcus pyogenes and Streptococcus pneumoniae as well as other community respiratory pathogens such as Haemophilus influenzae and Moraxella catarrhalis.
-MIC90, or minimum inhibitory concentration (MIC), is a measure of the lowest concentration of antibiotic at which 90% of the isolates are inhibited.
+Sulopenem has demonstrated potent in vitro activity against nearly all genera of Enterobacteriaceae, in anaerobes such as Bacteroides, Prevotella, Porphyromonas, Fusobacterium and Peptostreptococcus, gram-positive organisms including methicillin-susceptible staphylococci, Streptococcus pyogenes and Streptococcus pneumoniae, as well as other community respiratory pathogens such as Haemophilus influenzae and Moraxella catarrhalis.
+The minimum inhibitory concentration (MIC), is a measure used to describe the results of an in vitro assay in which a fixed number of strain of bacteria are added to a 96-well plate and increasing concentrations of antibiotic are sequentially added to the wells.
+The concentration of antibiotic which inhibits growth of the bacteria in a well is considered the MIC.
+When looking across a collection of many strains of a species of bacteria, the MIC90 is the lowest concentration of antibiotic at which 90% of the strains are inhibited.
 Sulopenem lacks in vitro activity (MIC90 3 16 μg/mL) against the oxidative non-fermenting pathogens such as Pseudomonas aeruginosa, Acinetobacter baumanii, Burkholderia cepacia, and Stenotrophomonas maltophilia.
-Given its lack of potency against Pseudomonas aeruginosa its use in treatment of infections caused by pathogenic Enterobacteriaceae should not select for pseudomonas resistant to carbapenems, as can occur with imipenem and meropenem.
+Given its lack of potency against Pseudomonas aeruginosa, its use in treatment of infections caused by pathogenic Enterobacteriaceae should not select for pseudomonas resistant to carbapenems, as can occur with imipenem and meropenem.
 For various species of enterococci, the MIC90 values were 4 to 3 64 μg/mL.
 Methicillin-resistant staphylococci also have high MIC values.